 - Hostinger has its own hosting and site management panel called hPanel.
-It’s quite similar to cPanel in its ease of use.
+In terms of ease of use, it’s quite similar to cPanel used by Bluehost.
 So no matter your level of experience, you'll be able to navigate it easily.

 - The provider has a 99.9% uptime guarantee, which Bluehost lacks, so you can be sure that your site won’t go out for days.

 - Hostinger offers 4 different server locations to choose from with its shared hosting plans.
 You can either go with Netherlands, Lithuania, the USA, or Singapore.

 - Additionally, Hostinger is a very performance-oriented provider.
 It keeps its hardware and software up to date and integrates many advanced features, which make Hostinger able to handle traffic jumps without any trouble.

 - Lastly, the prices are some of the lowest in the market, with shared plans starting at only $2.59/month.